• Tel: +44(0)1479 821248

 The lodge is located at about 4600ft, and the reserve ranges from 3900ft to 4900 feet, with incredible panoramic views of the Rio Pucuno Valley and the Andes beyond.
 A very special place!

-DAY 14: Sun 22 September QUITO – GALAPAGOS (SANTA CRUZ ISLAND)
+DAY 14: Tues 22 September QUITO – GALAPAGOS (SANTA CRUZ ISLAND)

-DAY 19: Fri 27 September SAN CRISTOBAL ISLAND: PUNTA PITT
+Day 15: Wed 23 September SAN CRISTOBAL ISLAND: PUNTA PITT

 After breakfast we travel by speedboat again in order to reach Punta Pitt located at the north of San Cristobal Island.
 This is a combination of eroded volcanic cones and is sparsely vegetated by endemic plants.
 The environment provides protection and warmth for species including sea lions, lava lizards, marine iguanas, frigates, pelicans and boobies.
 Punta Pitt is one of only two places on the Galapagos islands where you can see three species of boobies nesting in the same area, Red-footed, Blue-footed and Nazca Boobies.
 Other birds today might include storm petrels, shearwaters, phalaropes, Lava Gull, Lava Heron, Great Blue Heron, Peregrine Falcon, Great Frigatebird, Magnificent Frigatebird, Chatham Mockingbird, Small Ground Finch, Dark-billed Cuckoo, Large Ground Finch and Large Cactus Finch.
 If we are lucky we might see rare Galapagos Petrel at sea.
 We return to our hotel in time for dinner.

-DAY 20: Sat 28 September ESPAÑOLA ISLAND DAY TRIP
+DAY 16: Thurs 24 September ESPAÑOLA ISLAND DAY TRIP

 After an early breakfast we depart to Española Island.
-In the morning we visit Punta Suarez, a rocky point of land that sustains one of the most impressive and varied colonies of seabirds in Galapagos.
+In the morning, we visit Punta Suarez, a rocky point of land that sustains one of the most impressive and varied colonies of seabirds in Galapagos.
 Along its southern shore, steep cliffs rise up from the sea for a spectacular view of soaring birds and the famous blowhole.
 A noisy colony of Sea Lions and curious Hood Mockingbirds greet us as we land on their beach.
 We meet a multitude of Blue-footed Boobies, Masked Boobies, Waved Albatross, Red-billed Tropicbirds, Galapagos Shearwater, Phalaropes, Large Cactus Finch, Galapagos Hawk and Marine Iguanas as we walk gently across the volcanic landscape.

-DAY 22: Mon 30 September FLIGHT HOME
+DAY 22: Wed 30 September FLIGHT HOME

 Please note: all itineraries are given as a guide only.
 Actual holiday content may vary according to the judgement of your guide, and elements beyond our control (eg weather).